 In 1972, Nick and Mary donated 23 acres of prime real estate overlooking the York River for what would become the Yorktown Victory Center, and later, the American Revolution Museum at Yorktown.

-In addition they donated $180,000 for a victory monument on the Yorktown waterfront.
+They additionally donated $180,000 for a victory monument on the Yorktown waterfront.

 In 1983, Mary was chosen to sponsor the USS Yorktown (CG48), becoming the first immigrant to christen a U.S. Navy ship.
 Nick passed away, unexpectedly, on the way to the christening ceremony.
 Mary died in September 1998.